Overcoming Homesickness in Thailand as an English Teacher

 It can be challenging to reach out at first, particularly if you don't know your "Near Friends" well, but let me reassure you.

-What initially stopped me from talking to my "Near Friends" about how I was feeling were two things.
+Two things initially stopped me from talking to my "Near Friends" about how I was feeling.
 Firstly, I didn't want to bring them down with negative talk when it seemed they all found living abroad easy and enjoyable.
 Secondly, I'd convinced myself that they wouldn't understand how I felt, and I didn't want to seem like I couldn't handle it.

 I was wrong on both counts!